antoineol/teacher-agenda/readme.md

     - For a given lesson, it is indicated whether the student already paid for it.
 - Student detail view: a way to display lessons for this student (could be a link)
 - Prices can change from a date.
 It should not impact the calculation of salaries for previous lessons

+## FAQ

+### How to change the price of lessons from date xxx?

+1) Modify the price of the student,
+2) Modify the existing lesson: set an end date to xxx - 1 (last lesson without the price change),
+3) Create a new lesson for this student with the new price from date xxx.